Fairfax County, VA · Probate Cost

 Filing Fees and Court Costs in Fairfax County

-• Virginia's probate-related fees in Fairfax County include the recordation tax, clerk's fees for the qualification of personal representatives, and filing charges for inventories, accountings, and other required documents.
+• Probate fees in Fairfax County include the recordation tax, clerk's fees for qualification, and charges for inventories and accountings.

-• The Circuit Court Clerk's office in Fairfax administers these fees, which are established by state statute but may include local supplements authorized by the General Assembly.
+• The Circuit Court Clerk's office in Fairfax administers these fees.

-• The commissioner of accounts assigned to Fairfax County reviews fiduciary fee requests and makes recommendations to the Circuit Court.
+• A commissioner of accounts reviews fee requests and makes recommendations to the court.

 Peaceful scene representing closure and resolution in Fairfax County, Virginia